UserIdentifier: Implicit User Representations for Simple and Effective Personalized Sentiment Analysis: Experimental Setup

 \subsection{Tasks, Datasets, and Models}

 We evaluate the proposed method on the task of sentiment analysis.
 Table~\ref{tab:data} shows a summary of the datasets used in our experiments.
 We use the IMDB~\cite{imdb} and Yelp~\cite{yelp} datasets for comparison with the UserAdapter method~\cite{useradapter} and for the ablation studies.
-Each user's data is split into train, test, and validation sets, with $0.8$, $0.1$, $0.1$ ratios.
+Each user's data is split into train, test, and validation sets, with $0.8$, $0.1$, and $0.1$ ratios.
 For comparison purposes, we are using a subset of the available users, i.e. those with fewer than $50$ samples, as done by~\citeauthor{useradapter} in support of few-shot learning, for reporting test accuracy.
-As such, we report test accuracy on a test set of $229$ users for the IMDB task, and on a set of $1,213$ users for the Yelp task.
 We use the RoBERTa-base model for this set of experiments.

-In addition to IMDB and Yelp, we also report the performance of the proposed method on the Sentiment140 dataset~\cite{sent140, caldas2018leaf}, which is a set of Tweets collected from Twitter and labeled positive or negative based on the emojis in each Tweet.
-For this dataset, unlike with IMDB and Yelp, we report test accuracies on all users.
-We use the methodology provided by~\cite{fairfl} to preprocess and partition this dataset.
+In addition to IMDB and Yelp, we also report the performance of the proposed method on the Sentiment140 dataset~\ cite{sent140, caldas2018leaf}, which is a set of Tweets collected from Twitter and labeled positive or negative based on the emojis in each Tweet.
+For this dataset, We use the methodology provided by~\citet{fairfl} to preprocess and partition this dataset.
 We create a second version of this dataset, and mark it as ``skewed''.
 For this skewed data, the users have been selected such that their sentiments are mostly skewed, i.e. we only include users with $80\%$ or more positive or negative Tweets.
 We do this to create a setup where data is more heterogeneously distributed.
 We use BERT-base-uncased for evaluations on the Sentiment140 dataset.